qbdrops/wizard_nodejs_demo/README.md

 ```
 $ node testProposeDeposit.js
 ```
+This will start to send deposit light transaction to server synchronously.

 ### 4. Start `testProposeWithdrawal.js`
 ```
 $ node testProposeWithdrawal.js
 ```
+This will start to send withdrawal light transaction to server synchronously.

 ### 5. Start `testInstantWithdraw.js`
 ```
 $ node testInstantWithdraw.js
 ```
+This will start to send instantWithdraw light transaction to server synchronously.

 ### 6. Start `testAuditorjs`
 ```